atlanmod/SparkTL/README.md

 The whole transformation engine can be compiled using ``gradle jar``.

-Pre-made application to experiment SparkTE performances can be compiled into jars using:

--  ``gradle C2RJar`` for getting a Class2Relational transformation
--  ``gradle R2CJar`` for getting a Relational2Class transformation

 ## How to use

  The application is designed for standalone Spark clusters